cpp-linter/clang-tools-pip/README.rst

     This package only manages binary executables (& corresponding symbolic links) that are installed using this package's executable script.
 It does not intend to change or modify any binary executable installed from other sources (like LLVM releases).

+    For Python wheels, this CLI only support clang-format and clang-tidy tools.

 Features
 --------